ToritoIO/CertPatrol/README.md

   <img width="609" height="250" alt="Torito Logo" src="https://torito.io/toritocertpatrol.png">
 </p>

-A lightweight local Certificate Transparency (CT) log tailer that filters domains by regex patterns—intended as a local, privacy-friendly alternative to the now-defunct CertStream.
+A fast, lightweight *Certificate Transparency* (CT) log tailer for your terminal.
+Filter domains with regex, run locally for privacy, and monitor in real time—no third-party servers, no tracking.

+A modern, local, privacy-friendly *CertStream* alternative.

 > **Looking for a more advanced CertStream server alternative?**
 > Check out [Certstream Server Go](https://github.com/d-Rickyy-b/certstream-server-go) by [d-Rickyy-b](https://github.com/d-Rickyy-b) for a robust, production-grade solution.